Learn

 Why regulated enterprises are choosing owned models

 Three forces are converging.
 First, the EU AI Act is now in force and creates documentation, transparency, and oversight obligations that are dramatically easier to meet when you control the model and the data.
 Second, the US CLOUD Act means data held by US-owned cloud providers can be compelled even when it sits in a UK or EU region, residency alone is not jurisdiction.
-Third, the per-token economics of frontier APIs make sustained enterprise usage open-ended and unpredictable.
+Third, the per-token economics of cloud APIs make sustained enterprise usage open-ended and unpredictable.

 Together, these turn "own vs rent" from a philosophical question into a procurement one.
 For the AI that touches your most sensitive data and your core workflows, ownership is becoming the default in regulated sectors.